 If you crave the solitude and beauty of the mountains, but you’re not into skiing, then snowshoeing might just be the sport for you.
 Take your time, pick your route, and then strike out.
 The true beauty of snowshoeing is that it brings the world within reach, no matter the conditions.
 Now, doesn’t that just sound great?

 In case the thrill of downhill skiing doesn't appeal to you, snowshoeing offers an alternative - a tranquil exploration of winter's grandeur.
 Part and parcel of this venture is ensuring you're appropriately attired.
-A sturdy ski jacket or chic ladies ski jackets, tailored to fit and comfort, forms a crucial part of your defense against the nipping cold of wintry landscapes.
+A sturdy ski jacket and ski pants combo, tailored to fit and comfort, forms a crucial part of your defense against the nipping cold of wintry landscapes.
 Snowshoeing offers unparalleled access to the frozen landscapes, no matter the weather conditions.
 Ready for an awe-inspiring adventure through winter's silence?

 Snowshoeing for beginners - quick find navigation